MicrosoftDocs/SupportArticles-docs/support/system-center/scom/use-ca-certificate-on-scom-linux-agent.md

 1. Right click the certificate and export it with a private key.
 Finally, there should be a .pfx file.
 1. Export the CA and Intermediate CA certificate (if applicable) to the *root* store of all the management servers/gateways in the UNIX/Linux resource pool.

-## Copy and edit the certificate on the X-Plat machine
+## Copy and edit the certificate on the X-Plat server

 1. Copy the certificate to the X-Plat server for which the certificate was issued.
-1. Export the private key to a *key.pem* file by using the following command:
+1. Export the private key by using the following command:

     ```console
     openssl pkcs12 -in <FileName>.pfx -nocerts -out key.pem